surifirstpin/biplus_documentation/version.3/Admin Settings.md

 All the users have privilege to access global functions in calculated column, but admin and developer has an ability to create, edit and delete a global function.

-To Create a global Function Click on **Global function** section available.
+To create a global function Click on **Global function** section available.

 **1.**  Click on **Add-Functions** to create a new custom global function.